THERE MAY BE CREDIT CODE BREACHES ON YOUR LOAN CONTRACTS… YOU JUST NEED TO KNOW WHERE TO LOOK

 Most of the time, that rope is around your neck.

 It does not mean credit providers are evil or trying to take advantage, credit codes and compliance with them is incredibly complicated and expensive to follow.
-We’ve reviewed thousands of applications, and every one of them has breached between 5-30 compliance regulations with your credit file.
+We’ve reviewed thousands of applications, and often they have breached compliance regulations with some having numerous breaches

-Our software checks over one hundred and eighty compliance items from multiple compliance codes, and in over several thousand of these and have not found one single compliant line of credit.
+Our software checks compliance items from multiple compliance codes, and in over several thousand of these it not unusual for us to find non compliant credit facilities.
 It sounds incredible that credit providers would be so non-compliant – but they are.

 But what does that mean for your debt?